sasdallas/reduceOS/buildscripts/README.txt

-These python scripts are run every build.
-They increment the current build number in CONFIG.h.

-NOTE: MODIFY THE CODE NAME IN CONFIG.H WHEN BUILDING!
+These scripts can be run by Makefiles to assist in the building process of anything.